 Shared objects offer the possibility of programming certain parallel applications on systems lacking physical shared memory.
 They offer a model comparable to what programmers of multiprocessors get to see.
 We believe that the shared object model allows systems to be built that have the ease of construction of multicomputers, combined with the ease of use of multiprocessors.
 For this reason, we see this model as a promising area for future research.

 Acknowledgements

 The Orca programs for ACP, computer chess, and ATPG, have been written by Irina Athanasiu, Robert-Jan Elias, and Klaas Brink, respectively.
-Jack Jansen wrote the point-to-point runtime system.
+We thank Dr. Wojtek Kowalczyk for the discussions on the Neural Network application.